karaatfullstack/Outline-of-Senior-Projects/README.md

    Weeks 1 - 2 (Presenting on Wed.
 AM of Week 2)

-- similar to JPFP except uses authentication and has a shopping cart
+- Similar to JPFP except uses authentication and has a shopping cart
 - Groups of 3 - 4 students

 2. **[Stackathon](https://github.com/FullstackAcademy/2022-PILOT-program-guide-web-core/tree/main/04-sr-phase/03-stackathon)**